Laminations of a graph on a pair of pants: Main results

-In order to prove Proposition~\ref{prop:onegraph} and the necessity of the conditions $(T_1)$ and $(T_2)$ in Theorem~\ref{thm:charac}, we will explore any $\Sigma$-graph $G$ starting from the face $F_1$, discover a first layer consisting of the faces at distance $1$ from $F_1$, then a second layer consisting of the faces at distance $2$, etc. We will perform the same exploration starting from the faces $F_2$ and $F_3$ and understand how the boundaries of the layers arising in each of these three explorations interact with each other.
-In the case of simple triangulations, our construction is very similar to the layer decomposition of Krikun~\cite{Kr}.
+In order to construct the special loops, we will explore any $\Sigma$-graph $G$ starting from the face $F_1$, discover a first layer consisting of the faces at distance $1$ from $F_1$, then a second layer consisting of the faces at distance $2$, etc. We will perform the same exploration starting from the faces $F_2$ and $F_3$ and understand how the boundaries of the layers arising in each of these three explorations interact with each other.
+In the case of simple triangulations, our exploration process coincides with the layer decomposition developed by Krikun~\cite{Kr} for infinite triangulations.
 More generally, this construction resembles the peeling process for planar maps (see for example~\cite{C}).
 The difference is that here we use a distance which differs slightly from the graph distance on the dual graph.
 Instead of peeling an edge by discovering the face on the other side of the edge, we are peeling a vertex, by discovering all the unknown faces containing a vertex which is on the boundary of what we have already explored.
+In the case of graphs with all the vertices having degree $3$, our exploration process coincides with the edge peeling process.